maxxk/programming-languages/presentations/02-Classification.md

 ```

 # Pure functional programming
-- **Pure function** — a function for which the output depends only on the values of its arguments (no global mutable state).
+- **Pure function** — a function which depends only on the values of its arguments (no global mutable state).

 ```javascript
 function pure(x) {